 If you are selling a private security, you will need to enforce transfer rules so that you send only to qualified investors, according to the different rules of various jurisdictions.
 You probably also want to enforce lockups, such as the one year lockup for private securities sold in the US.
 You may have other rules that are typically part of a “subscription agreement” signed by a shareholder.

 During the multi-year life of a security, the rules change.
 The sets of qualified investors change.
 You may want to provide new features for compatibility with emerging exchanges.
 You may want to fix your implementation.
-It’s important to be able to update the source code of an existing token.
+It’s important to be able to update the source code of an existing token to adapt with evolving requirements.

 Decentralized Identity Registries